Position will be posted for a minimum of five days and will remain open until the needs of the position are met

 Excellent oral and written communications skills, as well as good listening skills.

-Ability to identify needed action without continual direction.
+Ability to identify needed action without continual direction and work productively and professionally under pressure.

-Excellent organizational skills and ability to work under pressure; attention to detail is essential.
+Excellent organizational skills and ability to work under pressure.

 Demonstrate a positive attitude, maturity, initiative and integrity with a professional image contributing to the success of the college.